 Stanley explains, “For example, in a Consumer Protection Act matter, the party found to be at fault can be ordered by the court to pay the prevailing party’s attorneys fees.
 If a lawyer feels the client has a very strong case and it is based on a statute that allows for attorney’s fee, then this is another option.”

-Jim Hacking, who owns Hacking Law Practice, LLC in St. Louis, MO says most lawyers will accept credit cards for legal fees.
+Jim Hacking, owner of Hacking Law Practice, LLC in St. Louis, MO says most lawyers will accept credit cards for legal fees.

-Hacking suggests asking family members to help.
-It can be tricky asking for a loan or help from family, but if you’re in a legal bind, it may be a reasonable option if possible.
+Hacking also suggests asking family members to help.
+It can be tricky asking for a loan or help from family, but if you’re in a legal bind, it may become necessary.

-As with any large chunk of change, getting a personal loan is an option.
-Since this is an unsecured loan, you’ll need an above-average credit score.
-You can seek a personal loan from a bank, credit union, or online lender.
+As with any large expense, you can finance your legal fees with a personal loan.
+However, you’ll need an above-average credit score.
+You can seek out a personal loan from a bank, credit union, or online lender.
 Check out Super money’s personal loans review page to get started.

 What’s the best option?

 Stanley says she recommends the contingency option, though this isn’t available in all types of legal matters.
-“Clearly, there is no option for a contingency fee arrangement in a criminal matter or in some matters where the client is a defendant,” she explains.
+“Clearly, there is no option for a contingency fee arrangement in a criminal matter,” she explains.

-Immigration attorney Elizabeth Ricci of the firm Rambana & Ricci, PLLC in Tallahassee, Fl recommends seeking the attorney best suited for your legal needs, being upfront about finances, and requesting help.
+Immigration attorney Elizabeth Ricci of the firm Rambana & Ricci, PLLC recommends seeking the attorney best suited for your legal needs, being transparent about finances, and requesting help.